Tritlo/ExampleHolePlugin/README.md

 This repository contains a collection of example hole fit plugins for GHC.

 Note!
-Needs a freshly built GHC HEAD.
+Needs GHC 8.10 for regular holes, and a custom branch for extended holes.

 Checkout the plugins in the directories: